 The news broke when a former colleague of the poet Rachel McKibbons found that “Gun Metal” too closely resembled McKibbon’s poem “three strikes” from her 2017 book blud.
-Rhythm and Bones Press cancelled the release of O’Toole’s upcoming chapbook Grief and What Comes After once the plagiarism accusations were brought to their attention.
+Rhythm and Bones Press canceled the release of O’Toole’s upcoming chapbook Grief and What Comes After once the plagiarism accusations were brought to their attention.
 Online literary journals that have previously published poems by O’Toole have taken them down.

 “We are hurt, we feel the pain & anger of those who have had work stolen,” the trauma-focused independent press said in a statement.

 After the plagiarism accusations, McKibbons was granted access to the unpublished manuscript of Grief and What Comes After.
 She found that other poems in the manuscript plagiarize her work.
-At the time of writing this article, it has been found that Ailey O'Toole plagiarized at least 10 other poets in “Gun Metal” and other poems in her manuscript, including: Christina Stoddard, Wanda Deglane, Amber Tamblyn, Hieu Minh Nguyen and Brenna Twohy.
+At the time of writing this article, it has been found that Ailey O'Toole plagiarized at least 10 other poets in “Gun Metal” and other poems in her manuscript, including: Christina Stoddard, Wanda Deglane, Amber Tamblyn, Hieu Minh Nguyen, and Brenna Twohy.

 Many of those whose lines were plagiarized by O’Toole are understandably hurt, especially because many of their lines describe trauma they endured.
 After having gone through harrowing experiences, how could O’Toole use their lines, and therefore their trauma, as a mask?